 Fujifilm X-E2S versus Panasonic GX80

 The Fujifilm X-E2S and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in January 2016 and April 2016.
-Both the X-E2S and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E2S) and a Four Thirds sensor.
+Both the X-E2S and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E2S) and a Four Thirds (GX80) sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E2S and the Panasonic GX80.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E2S – represents the basis or 100 percent across all the size and weight measures).